BrennerFerreira/flexi_storage/README.md

-# simple_storage
+# flexi_storage

-`simple_storage` is a lightweight and flexible key-value storage solution for Flutter applications.
+`flexi_storage` is a lightweight and flexible key-value storage solution for Flutter applications.
 It supports in-memory caching, optional encryption, and is designed to work seamlessly across web and non-web platforms.

 ## Features